Ha-L0/Ha-L0.github.io/_posts/2023-01-13-[H4]-Proving-Grounds-Play-VULNHUB-Katana.md

 > It seemed to have worked and was stored in the folder of a web server!
 {: .prompt-info }

-As we have no idea on which of the identified web servers (ports `80`, `8088` or `8715`) the web shell is stored, we now check on it on everyone of them.
+As we have no idea on which of the identified web servers (ports `80`, `8088` or `8715`) the web shell is stored, we now check on everyone of them.

 ```http
 GET /katana_shell.php?c=id HTTP/1.1